fardog/node-chromecast-osx-audio/README.md

 Streams Mac OS X audio input to a local Chromecast device.

-**Note:** chromecast-osx-audio depends on packages which only support node version [0.10.38](http://nodejs.org/dist/v0.10.38/) or a newer 0.10.x series.
-It **will not** support newer versions such as 0.12 or 4.x.
-This is unlikely to change in the near future, unless another maintainer can take over this project.

 ## Installation

 To install the module for use in your projects: